What to Watch at This Year’s Hawai‘i International Film Festival

 Lee Byung-hun, a previous HIFF honoree who is known most recently for his role as the Front Man in Squid Game, stars as Man-soo, who was laid off and does whatever it takes to support his family.
 The film was directed by Vision in Film Award honoree Park Chan-wook.

-The full list of films and schedule will be available Sept.
-19. Tickets for individual films go on sale Sept.
-22 (Sept.
-19 for members).
-They’re generally $17, but keep an eye out for discounts and day-of increases, plus different costs for special events.
+The full list of films and schedule is available here.
+Tickets are generally $17, but keep an eye out for discounts and day-of increases, plus different costs for special events.
 Many films sell out in advance, so your best bet is to buy tickets online rather than in person.
 Find a cost breakdown here.

 Passes are available now, but you’ll still need to reserve your spot for screenings, unless you’re a platinum passholder.
 Keep in mind that additional screenings are often added—and schedules can change—so find the most updated list online.